Mounika-Routhu/Technical-stuff/Interview questions/JS theory.md

 console.log(userComponent[_internal]); // ✅ { mounted: true } — only accessible with Symbol
 ```
 7. hidden : Not visible in object loops or JSON only access through direct Symbol reference or to get all sumbols -> Object.getOwnPropertySymbols(obj);.
-      1. example: to create metadata of library, private keys like a user wants to hide phone number, balance application - hide bank balance - this basicallyt supports encasulation.
+      1. example: to create metadata of library, private keys like a user wants to hide phone number, balance application - hide bank balance - this basically supports encasulation.
       ```JS
       const phoneNumber = Symbol('metaData');
       const anotherHiddenKey = Symbol('anotherHidden')